phac-nml/snvphyl-galaxy/docs/user/usage.md

 sudo docker run -t -p 48888:80 apetkau/snvphyl-galaxy:0.2-beta-1 # Downloads and runs SNVPhyl and Galaxy
 ```

 This will install Docker, download the SNVPhyl Galaxy docker image, and run this image in a Docker container.
-This may take a while to fullly download and start up.
+This will take a while to fullly download and start up.
+You may have to start the `docker` service after installation for Docker to work.
 See the [Docker Install][] guide for more details.

 Once running, you may log into the SNVPhyl Galaxy instance by going to <http://localhost:48888> on your machine.
 This should present you with a screen like the following: